-A Template is a time saving utility.
-Simply select a template and open it, you find it contains all the styles and formatting you need for a document.
-For instance, if you have a Word template you can easily create a document with a set of defined style and formats, font styles, colors and more.
-Thus, it helps in saving both, time and efforts.
+A Template is a time-saving utility.
+Simply select a template and open it; it contains all the styles and formatting you need for a document.
+For instance, if you have a Word template, you can easily create a document with defined styles and formats, font styles, colors, and more.
+Thus, it helps in saving both time and effort.
 It may even contain text, headers or any other common information that you do not want to be changed for similar documents.
-In this post, we learn the method of saving Table Templates in Word 2013 for quicker access.
+In this post, we learn how to save Table Templates in Word for quicker access.

-Open a document in Word 2013.
+Open a document in Word.
 Create a table!
 To do so, select the ‘Insert’ tab from the ribbon interface and choose ‘Table’ option.

 Once done, create a table, select it, switch back to ‘Insert’ tab again and click on the small drop-down arrow residing below the Table icon to display the menu.